zyrolasting/denxi/examples/README.md

 Each example is self-contained.
 A directory name starts with two numbers indicated the recommended reading order, starting with `00`.
+You will need Xiden installed, so be sure you've followed [setup][] instructions.

 # Conventional Files